 Embrace the Seeds

-When your cilantro does bolt (and it will), don’t despair or give up, because this plant has a lot more to offer.
+When your cilantro/coriander does bolt (and it will), don’t despair or give up, because this plant has a lot more to offer.
 Let the seeds mature on the plant and allow some to self-seed in your garden.
-(The cilantro growing this year in the garden at the Mexican restaurant all came from seeds from last year).
+You’ll be rewarded with new plants next year just like my friends at the Mexican restaurant.

-Then, harvest the rest of the seeds.
-These are the spice known as coriander.
+Next, harvest the rest of the seeds.
+These are the spice known as coriander, which gives the plant its name.
 And it tastes completely different from cilantro.

 Happy Gardening and Harvesting.